thirstyape/easy-blazor-bulma/README.md

 * Pre-compiled CSS bundle containing Bulma, several extensions, and a dark theme
 * Interactive Blazor components for Bulma framework elements
+* Additional components to help with common Blazor tasks
 * Bundled with Google Material Symbols icon font
 * No additional dependencies (Microsoft.AspNetCore.Components.Web is already required by Blazor)
 * No JavaScript required (except for `<ThemeSelector />`)